How to Pack Better Lunches For School

 Nothing is going to be as easy as throwing a bag of chips and a lunchables package into a bag, but you can find easy options to streamline the prep process for real food too.
 Come up with a list of options that you either whip up quickly or batch produce on the weekend.
 And don’t be afraid to think outside the sandwich.
 Leftovers are a treat!

-If you have virtually no time to prep a healthy lunch, I often recommend hiring a meal delivery service to bring ready-to-eat healthy meals right to your door.
+If you have virtually no time to prep healthy lunches, I often recommend hiring a meal delivery service to bring ready-to-eat healthy meals right to your door.
 This type of service is marketed toward adults, but it can work just as well for your kids too.

 - Include Some Vegetable Matter